 Summer might not seem like the typical time to watch movies.
 But after being out in the sun all day, it can be nice to sit and relax while watching a great summer movie.

 I always bring movies with us on vacation.
 Being away from the hecticness of daily life provides the perfect opportunity to bond over a fun movie.
-I’ve added a section to the list containing the best summertime family movies, so you can find great summer movies for kids.
+I’ve added a section to the list containing the best summer family movies, so you can find great summer movies for kids.

 Summer means lots of time together time, so to ensure a bit of quiet, put on one of these movies, pop some popcorn, and kick back!

-If you’re looking for summer movies to watch on a date, I’ve also compiled a list of romantic beach movies.
+If you’re looking for summer movies to watch on a date, I’ve also compiled a list of romantic beach themed movies.

+Some of these were blockbuster movies, and others are lesser known.
 You can click on each of the movie titles for more information.